Driftwood2D/Driftwood/docsrc/01_Engine_Usage/02_Configuration_File.md

 ## input

+The "input" section contains input handling settings.
+Keybindings and debug mode are set in this section.

+### keybindings

-The "input" section defines keybindings, and contains a subsection called "keybindings".
-Inside this subsection are the names of several input actions, and each of them contains a string value which references an [SDL Keycode](https://wiki.libsdl.org/SDL_Keycode).
+This subsection contains the names of several input actions, and each of them contains a string value which references an [SDL Keycode](https://wiki.libsdl.org/SDL_Keycode).

 * "up": Move up.
 * "down": Move down.
 * "left": Move left.
 * "right": Move right.
 * "interact": Interact with an object.
+* "console": Drop to debug console if enabled.

+### debug

+The value of debug is a boolean.
+If true, pressing tilde (or your configured key) will drop to a debug console which can be used to enter event scripting code while the engine is running.
+Otherwise the feature is disabled.

 ## audio